Gebel el-Arak Knife: Reliefs

 The handle of the knife is carved on both sides with finely executed figures arranged in five horizontal registers.
 The side of the handle with the knob shows Mesopotamian influence featuring the Master of Animals motif, very common in Mesopotamian art, in the form of a figure wearing Mesopotamian clothing flanked by two upright lions symbolising the Morning and Evening Stars (now both identified with the planet Venus).
 Robert du Mesnil du Buisson said the central figure is the god El.
-David Rohl identifies him with Meskiagkasher (Biblical Cush), who "journeyed upon the sea and came ashore at the mountains".Nicolas Grimal refrains from speculating on the identity of the ambiguous figure, referring to it as a "warrior".
+David Rohl identifies him with Meskiagkasher, who "journeyed upon the sea and came ashore at the mountains".
+Nicolas Grimal refrains from speculating on the identity of the ambiguous figure, referring to it as a "warrior".
 Modern scholarship generally attributes the back reliefs to Mesopotamian influence, and more specifically attribute the design of the clothed wrestler to the Mesopotamian "priest-king" Master of Animals images of the Late Uruk period.
 Similar portraits of men with beards and torus-like headgear also appear on numerous figurines of the Naqada I period and dated to 3800-3400 BCE.
 These figurines are generally carved on ivory tusks and seemingly wear long cloaks.

 The fighting figurines are armed with flint knives, clubs and also pear-shaped maces, which are considered as an innovation introduced from Mesopotamia, replacing the initial Egyptian disk-shaped mace.
 Some authors have suggested that the reliefs represent a battle between warriors of the cities of Abydos and Hierakonpolis, the two main rival Egyptian cities of the period, and that the victor was Abydos, the presence of the lion-fighting Mesopotamian king remaining unexplained and attributed to artistic influence from Mesopotamia.
 In effect, most of Egypt became unified under rulers from Abydos during the Naqada III period.

 This side of the handle also contains a "knob", a perforated suspension lug that would have supported the knife handle, keeping it level while resting on a level surface and also could have been used to thread a cord to hang it from the body as an ornament.

 Another knife with very similar iconography, including depictions of warriors, prisoners and nearly identical types of ships can be seen in the Metropolitan Museum of Art (Accession number: 26.241.1).
 Numerous objects from the Naqada II period are similar to the Gebel el-Arak Knife in style and content.